Lamb goulash, a take on a birka (mutton) gulyas from the Great Hungarian Plain, a simple and delicious soup packed with root veg and paprika.

 I'd typically use something like a french stick and cut off a couple of slices.

-There is also a thick chilli paste called Eros Pista, it is essentially coarsely minced chilli peppers and salt.
+There is also a thick chilli paste called Eros Pista, which is essentially coarsely minced chilli peppers and salt.

 I have taken to stirring sambal olek through some of my goulash dishes.
 It is definitely not Hungarian, but it adds a lovely flavour!